Welcome to Pilgrims' Virtual Therapy Centre!

 Getting involved is simple.

-We have a range of groups that anyone can access from our Pilgrims Virtual Therapy Centre page HERE.
-These are pre-recorded but if you have any queries or comments after watching please get in contact with us by phone on 01233 504 133 or email us at email@example.com
+We have a range of groups that anyone can access from our Pilgrims Virtual Therapy Centre YouTube channel.
+These are pre-recorded, but if you have any queries or comments after watching, please call us on 01233 504 133 or email us at firstname.lastname@example.org.

-Some of our groups are live interactive sessions.
-For these you will need to have downloaded Zoom onto your phone, tablet or home computer.
-Please see our step by step instructions if you need help to do this.
-If you are a patient at Pilgrims then please contact us and ask for a referral to the Virtual Pilgrims Therapy Centre, stating what group(s) you wish to attend.
-A member of our team will be in contact with you to give you the code an password needed to access the group.
-These are for patients of Pilgrims only so please do not share these as it is important we protect your privacy.
+For the live groups, you will need to have downloaded Zoom onto your phone, tablet or home computer.
+Please see our step-by-step instructions below if you need help doing this.
+If you are a patient at Pilgrims, please contact us and ask for a referral to the Virtual Pilgrims Therapy Centre, stating the group(s) you wish to attend.
+A member of our team will be in contact with you to give you the code and password needed to access the group.
+These are for patients of Pilgrims only, so please do not share these as it is important we protect the privacy of our patients and their loved ones.

-We all know relaxation is beneficial to our body and mind but most of us struggle to get into a good habit of regular practice.
-This offers a chance for you to learn relaxation techniques and use them alongside our Wellbeing team.
+We all know that relaxation is beneficial to our body and mind and can help with many symptoms such as pain, fatigue, anxiety and breathlessness.
+However, most of us struggle to get into a good habit of regular practice.
+These videos are designed for you to follow along with our team members, taking you through a variety of relaxation techniques.
+There’s something to suit everyone!

 This group teaches gentle movement and controlled breath using yoga techniques and guided visualisation.
 Yoga has been shown to have beneficial effects on anxiety, fatigue and some pain.
 Choose the class that suits your ability: